jfoyarzo/My-portfolio/README.md

 # My Portfolio

 A simple portfolio website.
-Currently in the first stage, consists of a navbar and a headline section.
+Currently in the second stage, consists of a navbar, a headline section, a projects section and an about section.

 ## Built With